 This is a simple classic lasagna recipe.
 I love the addition of Italian sausage and of course all. the. cheese.
 But most importantly, I loved how easy it was to pull together and that I can feed a bunch of people with out a ton of ingredients.

-Want more lasagna options?
+Want more lasagna recipes?

 - Three Meat Bolognese Lasagna